secnot/orderedmap/README.md

 ```go
 func (om *OrderedMap) MoveLast(key interface{}) (ok bool)
 ```
-Shortcut to Move an element to the end
+Shortcut to Move a key to the end of the map

 #### func (om *OrderedMap) Pop